dat-ecosystem-archive/DEPs/proposals/0000-hypercore.md

 - Evens - List of data hashes [chunk0, chunk1, chunk2, ...]
 - Odds - List of Merkle hashes (hashes of child even nodes) [hash0, hash1, hash2, ...]

 In a merkle tree, the "root node" hashes the entire data set.
 In this example of 4 chunks, node 3 hashes the entire data set.
 Therefore we only need to trust node 3 to verify all data.
-As entries are added to a Hypercore register, the "active" root node will change.
+As entries are added to a Hypercore feed, the "active" root node will change.

 ```
 0